Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Introduction

 \section{Introduction}

 Many questions in the sciences and engineering involve answering the question “how quickly does a system cross a barrier?”---for example: how fast a protein folds into its functional shape~\cite{Eaton2021,Chung2018}, how rapidly a crystal nucleus forms during materials processing~\cite{Karthika2016}, how often a chemical reaction proceeds in a crowded solvent~\cite{Dorsaz2010}, how quickly a glassy system relaxes \cite{HasyimGlass}, how long it takes for charged particles to escape magnetic confinement in a plasma~\cite{Heidbrink2020}, or how frequently a market variable hits a regulatory or contractual threshold~\cite{Dadachanji2015,Li2015}.
 Transition path theory (TPT) provides a powerful framework to answer these questions {for classical dynamical systems} \cite{Vanden-Eijnden2006,eTransitionPathTheoryPathFinding2010,e.TheoryTransitionPaths2006}.
-TPT is formulated in the language of the forward and backward Kolmogorov equations ({FKE and BKE, respectively}).
+TPT is formulated in the language of the forward and backward Kolmogorov equations ({FKE and BKE, respectively}). {A graphical depiction of the relation between these equations is provided in Fig. \ref{fig:fpe-stoch} below}.
 The FKE, also known as the Fokker-Planck equation, describes the deterministic evolution of the probability distribution for a stochastic process with a given initial distribution.
 The solution of the BKE on the other hand provides the so-called committor function, which encodes the probability of a trajectory emanating from some point in the configuration space, given that it terminates at some fixed region in configuration space.
 The committor function additionally provides an optimal external force to generate reactive trajectories \cite{hasyim_supervised_2022,singh_splitting_2024}.
 The (F)BKE framework provides a compact, operator-level description of reaction rates, reaction pathways, and transition state ensembles ~\cite{risken1996fokker,Vanden-Eijnden2006,Metzner2006}.